Notifiarr/notifiarr/examples/MANUAL.md

     --ps
         This flags makes the application output the system process list and exit.
         Useful for debugging and testing 'process' service checks.

+    --cfsync
+        This flag makes the application send a Custom Format request to Notifiarr.com.
+Then it exits.

+    --curl <url>
+        This flags allows you to make the application GET a URL and print the response.
+Very simple and similar to curl.

     -v, --version
         Display version and exit.